Are you a young person who needs help? Text BREATHE to 85258 for free and confidential support.

 How you can access and update your information

 We continuously review records of supporters to ensure your data is as accurate as possible and always appreciate it if you let us know if your contact details change.
-If you change email address, or any of the other information we hold is inaccurate or out of date, please email us at info@snow-camp.org.uk, or write to us at: 306a Portland Road, Hove, BN3 5LP.
-Alternatively, you can telephone 01273 241383.
+If you change email address, or any of the other information we hold is inaccurate or out of date, please email us at hello@switch180.org.uk

 You have the right to ask for a copy of the information we hold about you.